FlipsideCrypto/ethereum-models/models/doc_descriptions/Lending/amount_usd.md

 {% docs amount_usd %}

-The amount of the asset that the user is lending or withdrawing, depending on the action.
+The amount of the asset that the user is depositing or withdrawing, depending on the action.

 {% enddocs %}